Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Discussion

-Magneto-absorption spectroscopy of high quality hBN-encapsulated WS$_2$, MoS$_2$, and MoSe$_2$ monolayers allows to resolve and follow the field-dependent shifts and splittings of not only the $1s$ (ground state) excitons, but also the excited $ns$ Rydberg excitons.
-Crucially, this permits a detailed analysis and fitting of the data to experimentally determine, for the first time, a number of essential material parameters for monolayer TMD semiconductors including the exciton's reduced mass $m_r$, the binding energies and rms radii of the various $ns$ exciton states, the free-particle bandgap $E_{\rm gap}$, and the monolayer's dielectric screening length $r_0$.
-These fundamental parameters are listed in Table I. It is anticipated that these experimentally-determined material parameters will prove useful for the rational design and engineering of future optoelectronic van der Waals heterostructures that incorporate TMD monolayers and hBN.
+Magneto-absorption spectroscopy of high quality hBN-encapsulated MoS$_2$, MoSe$_2$, MoTe$_2$, and WS$_2$ monolayers allows to resolve and follow the field-dependent diamagnetic shifts and splittings of not only the $1s$ (ground state) excitons, but also the excited $ns$ Rydberg excitons.
+This permits a detailed analysis and fitting of the data to experimentally determine a number of essential material parameters for monolayer TMD semiconductors including the exciton's reduced mass $m_r$, the binding energies and rms radii of the various $ns$ exciton states, the free-particle bandgap $E_{\rm gap}$, and the monolayer's dielectric screening length $r_0$.
+These fundamental parameters are listed in Table I. These results experimentally confirm long-standing expectations of heavier exciton masses and larger dielectric screening lengths as the chalcogen atomic mass increases (from S to Se to Te), and also as the metal atom becomes lighter (from W to Mo).
+It is anticipated that these experimentally-determined material parameters will prove useful for the rational design and engineering of future optoelectronic van der Waals heterostructures that incorporate TMD monolayers and hBN.

-It is noteworthy that the measured masses are consistently larger than anticipated by density-functional theories, with the discrepancy being only moderate in tungsten-based TMD monolayers ($\sim$10\% difference), but larger for the case of MoS$_2$ and MoSe$_2$ ($\sim$15\% and $\sim$20\% difference, respectively).
+It is noteworthy that the measured reduced masses $m_r$ are consistently and substantially larger than anticipated by modern density-functional theories, especially across the entire family of Mo-based TMD monolayers.
+In addition, together with available ARPES data on hole masses in MoS$_2$ and MoSe$_2$ monolayers, our measurements point to surprisingly large electron masses in these materials (about 60\% -- 70\% larger than predicted).
 In this context it is also noteworthy that two very recent transport studies \cite{Pisoni, Larentis} have also revealed unexpectedly heavy electron masses in $n$-type MoS$_2$ and MoSe$_2$ monolayers.
 This suggests that a key ingredient is missing in current DFT calculations.
-The mass increase revealed by our accurate measurements could for instance be explained by an efficient electron-phonon polaron coupling \cite{Frohlich_polarons_1950,Chen_JAP_2018_polarons,Tuan_arxiv_2019_intervalley_plasmons}.
+The mass increase revealed by our measurements could for instance be explained by an electron-phonon polaron coupling \cite{Frohlich_polarons_1950,Iadonisi_1987_Polaron,Chen_JAP_2018_polarons}.
 The possible role of interface polarons in TMD/hBN structures should also be investigated \cite{Chen_NanoLett_2018_interfacial_polarons}.